ZoeyyyLyu/ZoeyyyLyu.github.io/_portfolio/portfolio-3.md

 **Method**

 We used a multidimensional approach to measure speech performance, auditory-perceptual (whole-word accuracy), acoustic (whole-word duration), and kinematic (jaw movement variability) analyses.
-We used linear mixed-effect model to estimate the effect and a stepwise algorithm was used to find the model with the lowest AIC score.
+We used linear mixed-effect model to estimate the effect and w stepwise algorithm was used to find the model with the lowest AIC score.

 **Results**